aws-samples/aws-serverless-for-machine-learning-inference/README.md

 1. Clone the GitHub repo <br />
    `git clone https://github.com/aws-samples/aws-serverless-for-machine-learning-inference.git`

-2. Navigate to the project directory and deploy the CDK application. <br />
+2. Navigate to the `/install` directory and deploy the CDK application. <br />
    `./install.sh`
    <br /> or <br />
    If using Cloud9: <br />